syyunn/DeepWTO/README.md

 ## About the Project
 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the previous project, this time the project has narrow down its scope to the binary classification.
+Compare to the previous project, this time the project has narrowed down its scope to the binary classification.
 The task is about to predict which articles of  __[WTO](https://www.wto.org)__ rulings could be applied to the given textual description of Government Measure.